mms112/ExpandWorldPrefabs/README.md

   - If set without `eventDistance`, the search distance is 100 meters.
 - eventDistance: Search distance for nearby events.
   - If set without `events`, any nearby event is valid.
 - filter: Data filter for the object.
+This can be a data entry or a single data value.
-  - Format is `type, key, value`.
+  - Format for a single data value is `type, key, value`.
 Supported types are bool, int, hash, float and string.
     - `filter: bool, boss, true` would apply only to boss creatures.
     - `filter: string, Humanoid.m_name, Piggy` would apply only to creatures with name "Piggy".
   - Ranges are supported for int and float.
-    - `filter: int, level, 2-3` would apply to creatures with 1 or 2 stars
+    - `filter: int, level, 2;3` would apply to creatures with 1 or 2 stars
-    - `filter: int, level, 0-1` is required for 1 star because 0 is the default value.
+    - `filter: int, level, 0;1` is required for 1 star because 0 is the default value.
   - For type `repair`, the filter is also checked for the player who did the repair.
     - Filter is valid if either the player or the object matches.
 - bannedFilter: Data filter that must not be true.